-Since 2002 InterGlobal Forest has been committed to finding the highest quality Hardwood Plywood manufactured in China.
-We have hired people on the ground in China to help control and inspect our loads since the beginning.
+Since 2002 InterGlobal Forest has been committed to finding the highest quality Hardwood Plywood manufactured in Asia.
+We have hired people on the ground in Asia to help control and inspect our loads since the beginning.
 Nothing has ever changed.
 Today we still have quality employees visiting our mills and making sure they are following our strict quality requirements every day.

 1) Thickness Tolerance: